anshsgit/MERN-Todo-App/readme.md

 - Create todos, update todos and delete todos.

-- And all your data will get stored in the mongoDB database.
+- And all your data will get stored in the mongoDB.